hanpari/sovereign/source/02/052_drama.md

 "This is a secret," retorted Andrey.
 "You treated me like a mental, Sava."

-"If you act as a lunatic, what you can expect?"
+"If you act like a lunatic, what can you expect?"

 "Now it's my turn for a little revenge.
 You will never know what happened between this fine lady and me.
 No one will ever tell you.
 Mystery of the Universe stays closed before your very eyes, which will haunt you to the last breath."